thespacemanatee/SingHealth-App/docs/restapi/REST API documentation.md

 ## `POST /tenant`
 ### Description of use case
 The staff to add new tenant.

+Note: the email parameter should be unique for every tenant.
 ### Compulsory JSON Query string parameters
 JSON param | Description
 -|-
 `name` | Tenant's full name in upper case.
 `email` | The user email of a tenant.
+Unique for each tenant.
 `pswd` | The password credentials for a tenant.
 `institutionID` | The institution where a tenant operates under.
 `stall_name` | Name of the stall.